-Municipal Code Violations: Crimes You Didn’t Know Were Crimes
+Municipal Code Violations in Los Angeles, California: Crimes You Didn’t Know Were Crimes

 What is a Municipal Code Violation?